1,670: University Facility Naming Policy

 - Contributions to the betterment of the community or state

-- Significant donations to the University through the Foundation, the Board of Regents, or AAUN without personal gain
+- Significant donations to the University through the UNR Foundation, the Board of Regents, AAUN or any other university entity without personal gain

 - The naming of a building, part of building, renovation, enhancement, room, or public space shall not be considered under the following conditions, if it is to be named after a person or persons: